 Injuries rarely resolve on their own.
 Especially if you continue doing too much before it’s healed.
 Working through the pain is a recipe for chronic injury.
 The sooner you treat it, the more likely you can expect a quicker return to pain-free activity.

 If you’re in the South Bay and would like a massage, book a session with me.
-My office is located in Hermosa Beach and is conveniently located near Redondo Beach, Manhattan Beach, and Torrance.
+My office is located in Manhattan Beach and is conveniently located near Redondo Beach, Hermosa Beach, and Torrance.
 Look forward to helping you!